-Special Report: HHS chief Azar had aide, former dog breeder, steer pandemic task force
+Special Report: Former Labradoodle breeder tapped to lead U.S. pandemic task force

 Given Azar’s early struggles, the White House should have taken a stronger role over the task force from the outset, said Ashish Jha, director of Harvard University’s Global Health Institute.
 “It was very clear that Azar wasn’t able to marshal the forces across the government like he needed to,” he said.

 Jeffrey Flier, a former Harvard Medical School dean, said the HHS role remains as vital as ever.
-As of Wednesday, 45,336 Americans have died of COVID-19, and more than 800,000 have been infected.
+As of Wednesday, over 47,000 Americans have died of COVID-19, and more than 830,000 have been infected.

 “Clearly there was a need for better coordination of the FDA and CDC and other agencies,” he said.
 “HHS has to be operating effectively in a crisis like this.”